bmth-arg-wiki/bmth-arg-wiki.github.io/pages/files/scott_personal_journal.md

 # Scott_Personal_Journal_VSPR-37.doc

+> That face... that tasty face..
+Tasty... itchy...

 Document in the [FOR SOF](for-sof) folder.
 The document discusses the outbreak of the VSPR-37 pandemic, which occurred in 2037.
 It has strong ties to the song [Dear Diary](../music/song-dear-diary)